qwaneu/qwaneu.github.io/_drafts/reading-no-rules-rules.md

 ---
 layout: post
-title: No Rules Rules - book summary & review
+title: 'Reading: No Rules Rules - Netflix and the Culture of Reinvention'
 tags:
   - books
+  - complexity
 author: Marc Evers
 image: /attachments/blogposts/2021/no-rules-rules-cover.jpg
 ---

 [No Rules Rules - Netflix and the Culture of Reinvention](https://www.norulesrules.com/) by Reed Hastings (Netflix co-founder & CEO) and Erin Meyer

 What I like about the book is the story behind the way of working and the current 'rules'/practices of Netflix.
 The book shows how Hastings manages the company as a complex system: providing enabling constraints(not too many), trying it out, see where it fails, and adjusting the constraints.

 Hastings took his experience from his previous company, where he'd establish new rules whenever something didn't work out, and set out at Netflix to do this